HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 Many are waterproof and practical for any type of terrain.
 They provide less ankle support than the more burly boots covered in this article.

-Plus some hiking shoes can double as trail runners.
-I like getting the most bang for my buck so I do own a pair of Adidas Terrex Swift R GTX shoes that are both rugged and nimble – just like me!
+Plus, some hiking shoes can double as trail runners.
+I like getting the most bang for my buck, so I own a pair of Adidas Terrex Swift R GTX shoes that are rugged and nimble – just like me!

 Trail Runners: As implied by the name, these are designed for running through the backcountry.